Analysts' view: Trump tests COVID-19 positive; Aussie, stock futures fall

 SINGAPORE/TOKYO (Reuters) - U.S. stock futures and the Australian dollar fell on Friday after President Donald Trump said he and his wife had tested positive for the coronavirus.

-The announcement, just weeks ahead of the hotly contested presidential election, raised worries about Trump’s re-election chances as well as his stance towards China, where the pandemic began.

-Futures for the S&P 500 EScv1 fell 1.8% in Asian trading after the news, extending earlier losses, while risk barometers such as the Australian dollar AUD=D3 and Treasury yields US10YT=RR dipped.
+Futures for the S&P 500 fell 1.8% in Asian trading after the news, extending earlier losses, while risk barometers such as the Australian dollar and Treasury yields dipped.

 Here are analysts’ comments: